PSE's Oil & Gas technology

 gFLARE is based on PSE's industry-leading gPROMS Advanced Process Modelling software, which is widely used throughout the process industries.

-It combines the powerful dynamic simulation and optimization technology of the gPROMS platform with PSE's industry-leading high-fidelity flare network and depressurisation models.
+It combines the powerful dynamic simulation and optimisation technology of the gPROMS platform with PSE's industry-leading high-fidelity flare network and depressurisation models.

 The gFLARE platform contains high-fidelity dynamic flare and depressurisation models capable of addressing many different challenges within a single comprehensive framework.